rafaelofil/techno-shop/README.md

 * [Final Considerations](#final-considerations)

 ## General Info
-This website was create with purpose to review concepts about vue and put figure out how works the framework.
+This website was create with purpose to review concepts about vue and figure out how works the framework.
-I didn't use vue cli, because I would wanna build structure of vue manually.
+I didn't use vue cli, because I would wanted build structure manually.

-Is possible to simulation addition and remove of items in shop cart.
+It's possible to simulation addition and remotion of items in shop cart.

 ## Technologies
 Project is created with: